-"Development Unit Architecture" focuses on the quality of the architecture planned within a Development Unit.
+"Development Unit.
 Each Development Unit, based on proposed land uses, will retain the ability to establish several unique characters and themes.
 This may include areas within a Development Unit that are more urban in character with a mix of uses, employment, commercial services, parks, residential neighborhoods, and other types of architectural features planned within a Development Unit.
 The objective of the Development Unit Architecture is to establish design guidelines that will provide for a variety of aesthetic and character while maintaining a level of quality and finish.